 - You have graduated from a regionally accredited college or university in the United States.

-- You have taken English composition and speech prerequisites from a regionally accredited college or university in the United States, and have earned a “B” or better.
+- You have taken English composition prerequisites from a regionally accredited college or university in the United States, and have earned a “B” or better.

 - The TOEFL – The recommended minimum scores for admissions are:

 - Internet-based test score of 79 or higher